matdac12/transcriber/README.md

 7. **Icon turns 🟢 GREEN** and text **automatically pastes** at your cursor!

 **That's it!** No need to manually paste - your words appear instantly wherever your cursor is positioned.

+### File Transcription

+1. **Launch the File Transcriber** (see Quick Start above)
+2. **Click "Browse..."** to select your audio file
+   - iPhone voice notes (.m4a) ✅
+   - MP3, AAC, WAV, FLAC, OGG ✅
+3. **Choose a model** from the dropdown (base recommended for balance)
+4. **Click "Transcribe"** and watch the progress bar
+5. **Review the transcription** in the text area
+6. **Click "Save Transcription"** to export as .txt file

+**Pro Tips:**
+- Larger models (medium, large) are more accurate but slower
+- Tiny model is great for quick transcriptions and testing
+- Long files are automatically chunked for efficient processing
+- You can run dictation and file transcription simultaneously!
+- **iPhone users:** Just transfer your voice memos and transcribe directly - no conversion needed!

 ### Visual Feedback System